Health and safety keywords

 Musculoskeletal disorder

-Injuries or disorders that affect the musculoskeletal system and body movement.
+Injuries or disorders that affect muscles, bones, joints and ligaments of the body.

 Near miss